xak2000/nomad/website/source/guides/integrations/vault-integration/index.html.md

 ```
 ### Step 7: Edit the Nomad Server Configuration to Enable Vault Integration

-At this point, you are ready to edit the [vault stanza][vault-stanza] in the
+At this point, you are ready to edit the [vault block][vault-block] in the
 Nomad Server's configuration file located at `/etc/nomad.d/nomad.hcl`.
 Provide
-the token you generated in the previous step in the `vault` stanza of your Nomad
+the token you generated in the previous step in the `vault` block of your Nomad
 server configuration.
 The token can also be provided as an environment variable
 called `VAULT_TOKEN`.
 Be sure to specify the `nomad-cluster-role` in the
 [create_from_role][create-from-role] option.
 If using
 [Vault Namespaces](https://www.vaultproject.io/docs/enterprise/namespaces/index.html),
 modify both the client and server configuration to include the namespace;
 alternatively, it can be provided in the environment variable `VAULT_NAMESPACE`.
-After following these steps and enabling Vault, the `vault` stanza in your Nomad
+After following these steps and enabling Vault, the `vault` block in your Nomad
 server configuration will be similar to what is shown below:

 ```hcl